 The Balance and Fall Prevention Clinic at Western Carolina University provides team-based evaluation, treatment, and consultation services for individuals who have fallen or are at risk for falling.
 The team, representing physical therapy and audiology, provide integrated care to help identify risk factors and other contributing factors associated with balance disorders.

-The Mountain Area Pro Bono Physical Therapy Clinic (MAPPT) provides high quality, effective, pro bono physical therapy services to the under-served and under-insured population of western North Carolina.
-The mission of MAPPT is to improve quality of life, health, and function of clients while serving the community and fostering student education.
+Mountain Area Pro Bono Health Services (MAPHealth) provides high quality, effective, pro bono physical therapy, social work, and nutrition services to the under-served and under-insured population of western North Carolina.
+The mission of MAPHealth is to improve quality of life, health, and function of clients while serving the community and fostering student education.